AICoE/elyra-aidevsecops-tutorial/docs/source/build-images.md

 <img alt="Image on Registry" src="https://raw.githubusercontent.com/thoth-station/elyra-aidevsecops-tutorial/master/docs/images/OverlaysBuildsPipeline.png">
 </div>

-Once the pipelines are completed the images will be available on quay.
+Note that all the requirements for the overlay are created using the Thoth resolution engine.
+You can find the inputs used for Thoth recommender in the [.thoth.yaml](../../.thoth.yaml#L5) config file.

-You can find the images required for tutorial named after the overlays requested:
+Once the pipelines have finished execution, the images will be available on quay.
+You can find the images built for this tutorial at the links provided below.
+Note that these images have been named according to the overlays requested.

 - [download-dataset overlay](../../overlays/download-dataset) -> quay.io/thoth-station/elyra-aidevsecops-dataset:v0.5.0 (download-dataset image)